 Stressing over getting in all your greens?
-Put that salad fork down and power up your blender because green smoothies are your simple solution!
+Put that salad fork down, power up your blender and grab your emerald ingredients because a healthy green smoothie is your simple solution!

-Sneak all kinds of green servings into your diet with a flavorful and easy-to make smoothie.
-Variety is the key in any successful diet, so if you’re as sick of hearing about kale as we are, here’s a lineup of some other vitamin-rich and health-boosting greens that are great for green smoothies.
+Sneak all kinds of green servings into your diet with a flavorful and easy-to make smoothie recipe.
+Variety is the key in any successful diet, so if you’re as sick of hearing about kale as we are, here’s a lineup of some other vitamin-rich and health-boosting greens that are great for healthy green smoothies.

 Try these five green smoothie ingredients this week to experience a whole new taste and texture: